 The Belleville Chamber of Commerce is committed to ensuring that Belleville's business community has the resources and information needed during these challenging times.
 We will publish information from the City of Belleville, Public Health, Quinte Waste Solutions and other local organizations.

-During this time, although the Log Cabin is closed to the public, our staff are working and available to help you in any way that we can.
+The Log Cabin is open to the public and our staff are working and available to help you in any way that we can.
 Please don't hesitate to contact us at 613.962.4597.

 To subscribe to receive email updates specific to COVID-19 - click here